-Name Employee ID # Date ☐ Permanent Status Evaluation ☐ Scheduled Evaluation ☐ PAR Follow-UP ☐ Interim Evaluation Department/School Position general and technical Knowledge of J An Off-cycle Evaluation can be used: • as a tool to work with underperform • as a way to call attention to exce • following the end of the 90-day served.
-An Interim Evaluation is prepared if the ob core competency performance criterial perming employees to let them know the suptionally good work special evaluation within the Performance nere is a change of supervisor or if employ luation.
-(See Article 30, paragraph B2 of t status of their current performance Improvement Process yees transfer prior to the time for their Roles and Responsibilities The evaluator is the direct line supervisor.
-The Association (MCEA) employees do not write (See Supporting Services Professional Growth professionalgrowth/supporting/default.aspx Hamaley evaluations and are not evaluators or revi h System (SSPGS)-then link to: http://ww iewers, but may provide indirect feedback.
-Providing Examples and Evidence In the "Examples/Evidence" section, provide section,

-Completing the Form
+Name Employee ID # Date ☐ Permanent Status Evaluation ☐ Scheduled Eval uation Off-cycle Evaluation ☐ PAR Follow-UP ☐ Interim Evaluation Department/School Position If this is a Permanent Status Evaluation, probationary employees should be able to demonstrate their potential to meet the general and technical Knowledge of Job core competency performance criteria.
+An Off-cycle Evaluation can be used: as a tool to work with underperforming employees to let them know the status of their current performance as a way to call attention to exceptionally good work following the end of the 90-day special evaluation within the Performance Improvement Process An Interim Evaluation is prepared if there is a change of supervisor or if employees transfer prior to the time for their regularly scheduled performance evaluation.
+(See Article 30, paragraph B2 of the Negotiated Agreement between SEIU Local 500, CTW, and the Board of Education of Montgomery County.)
+Roles and Responsibilities The evaluator is the direct line supervisor.
+The re- Association (MCEA) employees do not write eval (See Supporting Services Professional Growth Sy- professionalgrowth/supporting/default.aspx Handb uations and are not evaluators or restem (SSPGS)-then link to: http://w viewers, but may provide indirect feedback.
+Providing Examples and Evidence In the "Examples/Evidence" section, provide specimeeting competency.
+Narratives written in the Cla ific examples/evidence of how emplo aim, Examples/Evidence, Impact, Jud yees have demonstrated or not demonstrated gment (CEIJ) format are preferred.
+Completing the Form • Evaluator completes all parts of the form.
+Review er reviews and signs the form.
+No s ection of the form should be left blank.
+Evaluator discusses the evaluation with the employer oyee.
+Evaluator and employee sign the evaluation.

-- Evaluator completes all parts of the form.
-Reviewer reviews and signs the form.
-No section of the form should be left blank. - Evaluator discusses the evaluation with the employee. - Evaluator and employee sign the evaluation. - One copy is kept in the employee's local file, one is given to the employee, and one is sent to the OHRD Department of Professional Growth Systems.
+• One copy is kept in the employee's local file, one is given to the employee, and one is sent to the OHRD Department of